• 8 min read

 Final Thoughts

-FAQs about Twinkly Lights HomeKit Integration
+FAQs About Twinkly HomeKit

 Can Twinkly lights be controlled with HomeKit?

-Can I control Twinkly lights using Siri?
+Can I control Twinkly lights with Siri?

 Are Twinkly lights compatible with other smart home platforms?